tgirke/GEN242-2018/pages/mydoc/mydoc_project_intro.md

 corresponding NGS Workflow (_e.g._ full RNA-Seq analysis) as well as the code and results of the Challenge Project.
 The final project reports should be written in R Markdown.
 A basic tutorial on R Markdown is available [here](http://girke.bioinformatics.ucr.edu/GEN242/mydoc_Rbasics_15.html).
-Both the R Markdown script (`.Rmd`) along with the rendered HTML or PDF report will be submitted to each student's private GitHub repository by or before June 13.
+Both the R Markdown script (`.Rmd`) along with the rendered HTML or PDF report will be submitted to each student's private GitHub repository.

+The reports should be submitted to each student’s private GitHub repository that was used to submit the homework assignments.
+For the report please create in this repository a new directory named `ProjectReport` and include in it the following files:

+* `.Rmd` source script of project report
+* Report rendered from *.Rmd source in HTML or PDF format
+* Optional: additional file with custom functions, e.g. *_Fct.R
+* __Deadline__ for submitting the reports is June 13 at midnight.

 The expected structure of the final project report is outlined below.

 ## Structure of final project report